The Government of South Australia is committed to effective and efficient regulation of South Australia's mineral exploration and mining sectors

 - Objective: Decisions will be based on sound scientific and technical information.

 - Inclusive: Stakeholders will be engaged and informed and their views will be taken into account.

-- Application of recognised industry and national standards
+- applying recognised industry and national standards

-- Balanced assessment of the economic, social and environmental impacts
+- balanced assessment of the economic, social and environmental impacts

-- Performance-based criteria focusing on outcomes rather than inputs
+- performance-based criteria focusing on outcomes rather than inputs

-- Minimisation of liability for both government and the community
+- minimising government and community liability

 - demonstration of ability to achieve agreed outcomes